-- 1. You can launch the App Switcher at any time by pressing the Home Button Twice quickly. - 2.
-The App Switcher shows all apps that are loaded into working memory. - 3.
+1. You can launch the App Switcher at any time by performing the App Switcher gesture.

+- 2. The App Switcher shows all apps that are loaded into working memory. - 3.
 You can use the Next Item and Previous Item gestures to determine what items are in the App Switcher and to make an app the Current Item. - 4.
-You can return to the app represented by the Current Item, at the point you left it, by activating it with the One Finger Double Tap gesture.

-5. You can close the app for the Current Item by swiping up from the bottom of the screen with three fingers.
+You can return to the app represented by the Current Item, at the point you left it, by activating it with the One Finger Double Tap gesture. - 5.
+You can close the app for the Current Item by swiping up with three fingers.
 The Three Finger Swipe Up only closes apps from the App Switcher screen.
-It has a different meaning on other screens.
-Alternatively, you can close an app in the App Switcher by performing a One Finger Swipe Up until VoiceOver says "Close" and then performing a One Finger Double Tap.

-- 6. The App Switcher screen is the only place where you can close applications. - The advantage to closing an application using the app switcher is that it frees up memory for your device to do other things.
-The drawback is that you have to start from the apps opening screen the next time you use it. - 7.
-The advantage to keeping an application open is that when you return to it, you will go right back to the screen you were on when you left it.
+It has a different meaning in other screens.
+Alternatively, you can close an app in the App Switcher by performing a One Finger Swipe Up until VoiceOver announces "Close" and then performing a One Finger Double Tap. - 6.
+The App Switcher screen is the only place where you can close applications. - 7.
+The advantage to closing an application using the App Switcher is that it frees up memory for your device to do other things.
+The drawback is that you have to start from the apps opening screen the next time you use it. - 8.
+The advantage to keeping an application open is that when you return to it, you will go right back to the place you were when you left it.
 If the app has a lot of screens, or if you were interrupted and didn't finish your work, this is helpful.
-The drawback is that if you do this with a lot of apps, your device's performance could degrade. - 8.
-You can return to the Home Screen grid from the App Switcher by pressing the Home Button once. - 9.
-If the app you were in is still open, Pressing the Home button or performing the Two Finger Scrub gesture will return you to that application.
-Otherwise, you will be taken to the Home Screen.
+The drawback is that if you do this with a lot of apps, your device's performance could degrade over time. - 9.
+You can return to the Home Screen grid from the App Switcher by performing the Go to Home gesture. - 10.
+If the app you were in is still open, performing the Go to Home gesture or the Two Finger Scrub gesture will return you to that application.
+Otherwise, you will be taken to the last used Home Screen page.